Table of Contents

 - Small Businesses and Startups: Entrepreneurs launching their first online store to sell apparel, electronics, or artisanal goods.

-- Large Enterprises: Companies managing thousands of products across multiple regions, requiring advanced scalability and integrations.
+- Large Enterprises: Companies managing thousands of products across multiple regions that require advanced scalability and integrations.

 - Individual Sellers: Freelancers, artists, or creators selling digital products, handmade crafts, or services.

-- Dropshipping Businesses: Retailers who sell products without holding inventory, relying on third-party suppliers for fulfillment.
+- Dropshipping Businesses: Retailers selling products without holding inventory, relying on third-party suppliers for fulfillment.

 - B2B Companies: Businesses selling wholesale products or services to other businesses through secure, customized platforms.